foursquare/quattroshapes/README.md

 The quattroshapes technique calculates the dominant place ID for a given area based on heterogeneous inputs.
 This work is an extension of [alphashapes](http://code.flickr.net/2008/10/30/the-shape-of-alpha/) and [betashapes](https://github.com/simplegeo/betashapes) (thanks [Aaron](https://github.com/straup) and [Schuyler](https://github.com/schuyler)!) and is used to backfill countries without complete open data.

+Matching mapping agency polygons to the geonames.org dataset was performed using [shape-gn-matchr](https://github.com/blackmad/shputils).
+Concording geoplanet to geonames lives at [geoplanet-concordance](https://github.com/blackmad/geoplanet-concordance).

 Geocoding can be the hardest part about going open source - and reverse geocoding is even harder.
 Reverse geocoding reports the gazetteer place for a latitude and longitude map location or address string and is useful when source data needs to be normalized.
-This new polygon gazetteer data is used in [TwoFishes](https://github.com/foursquare/twofishes), the coarse splitting geocoder (and reverse geocoder) written in scala from [David Blackman](https://github.com/blackmad/) at foursquare.
+This new polygon gazetteer data is used in [Twofishes](https://github.com/foursquare/twofishes) ([demo](http://twofishes.net)), the coarse splitting geocoder (and reverse geocoder) written in scala from [David Blackman](https://github.com/blackmad/) at foursquare.

 The quattroshapes code and resulting 30 gb of data are licensed under [CC-BY](http://creativecommons.org/licenses/by/2.0/), but includes data licensed from many governments around the world.
 Check the [License](LICENSE.md) for full details and limitations.